• Tour of workspace, still and video

 Try to record things in B-roll so that they are whole if possible.
 By that I mean, don’t cut off the tops or bottoms of trees, or houses.
 Get far enough back that you can get the whole object in the frame.
 If you are making a video of someone dancing, get their whole body in the frame, most of the time.
 This doesn’t always apply, of course.
-If you are with someone who is making pottery, you will want to also focus on their hands, but just don’t forget the whole picture.
+If you are with someone who is making pottery, you will also want to focus on their hands in one or two shots.

-Try to get at least 2 minutes of video each time you turn it on.
+Try to get at least 1 whole minute of video each time you turn it on.

 Resist the temptation to zoom in and out.

 If you want to zoom in on something, then zoom in and leave it zoomed there for the whole two minutes.
 Don’t zoom in and out.